virtual-tour-button web-md road-to-fitness-challenge oha-health-enews new-life-saving-technology a-closer-look-header the-birthing-center

 Help prevent falls.

-When you are discharged home, ask your doctor to explain your plan of care for you to follow at home.
+When you are discharged home, ask your doctor to explain your plan of

 • Make sure you understand your medications and what activity and eating plan you are to follow.